Design Trend: Home Library Lighting

-This room is covering all bases.
-This warm library enhances its bookcase with a handsome sconce, non-direct light from a picture light as well as the cozy fire and candles.
+A warm library enhances its bookcase with a handsome sconce, non-direct light from a picture light as well as the cozy fire and candles.
 Even without the warm glow of the candles, soft lighting and cloth shades bathe this room in a golden hue.

-This neoclassical space functions both as a hall as well as library requiring less direct light to the cases.
+Neoclassical space functions both as a hall as well as library requiring less direct light to the cases.
 Bronze-finished wall lights adorn the wall above the shelves to cover double duty: lighting the overall space and offering some downward glow to the shelves.

-This country library uses a similar design when it comes to highlighting their bookcases.
+A country library uses a similar design when it comes to highlighting their bookcases.
 Bronze finished picture lights are hung not only as functional sources of light, but to create a soft evening glow when the room is used for entertaining.

 If you don’t have room for mounting picture lights, the classic track light still looks good.
 If you feel your tracks are outdated, there are plenty of updated versions to use.

-Spot lights in the ceiling are also another great idea if you don’t have enough wall space above your shelves.
+Spotlights in the ceiling are also another great idea if you don’t have enough wall space above your shelves.
 Don’t be nervous to mix contemporary lighting with a traditional interior.
 This room pulls it off.

 Other contemporary ideas for lighting bookcases include pin lights used on every shelf as well as interior shelf rope lighting that creates an illuminated glow on every shelf.
 The highlight of every library is that you highlight what’s important to you, be it books, photos or collectibles.